bramborman/NotifyPropertyChangedBase/README.md

 >I'm using the [`nameof`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/nameof) keyword but you can of course use just a string i.e. `"Bar"` etc. when working with properties.

 This is just a simple example.
 Of course you can call `GetValue`, `SetValue` and `ForceSetValue` anywhere in the code, not only in the body of related properties but using `Bar = 5;` over `SetValue(5, nameof(Bar));` and so on seems much simpler to me.

-`GetValue` and `SetValue` methods do simply what their names imply - gets or sets the value of a property with the given name but there's another similar method - `ForceSetValue`.
-The difference between `SetValue` and `ForceSetValue` is that the latter **always** sets the new value to a property and invokes the `PropertyChanged` event and registered callbacks, **no matter whether the value is different from the current one**.
-However `SetValue` checks whether the old value and the new one are differet using the `Equals` method (you may want to [override it](https://docs.microsoft.com/en-us/dotnet/api/system.object.equals) to achieve the desired result on this check). `SetValue` only assigns the new value and invokes the `PropertyChanged` event and registered callbacks only if the two values are **not** equal.

 ### Structure of the `NotifyPropertyChanged` class
 All the members of this class are `protected` - only derived classes can use them.